 Among the best things to do in Argentina, Iguazu falls will immediately get you super excited, catch you by surprise and turn you into one of its lifetime fans.

-Some 82 meters tall, 2.7 kilometers wide, and with 275 waterfalls/cataracts, they are the largest waterfall on earth.
+Some 82 meters tall, 2.7 kilometres wide, and with 275 waterfalls/cataracts, they are the largest waterfall on earth.
 Some 3000 cubic meters of water flow every two seconds.

 Tips for visiting Iguazu Falls

 If you are going to visit the waterfalls from Brazil, check out with a tour agency and they will sort out your visa in half a day.

 Visitors are encouraged to arrange tours in advance to make sure they have a smoother trip.
-Iguazu waterfalls have been used for few Hollywood movies.
+Iguazu waterfalls have been used for a few Hollywood movies.